TIMELINE-Nord Stream 2: Russia to Germany gas pipeline's difficult birth

 Dec.
 1: The maritime authority in the German city of Stralsund informs shippers about pipeline-laying activities from Dec.
 5 through Dec.
 31 in the Baltic sea.

 Dec.
-3: U.S lawmakers unveils a new U.S defense policy bill, targeting companies and individuals providing help to the project.
+3: U.S lawmakers unveil a new U.S defense policy bill, targeting companies and individuals providing help to the project.

 Dec.
-5: The Russian pipe-laying vessel Akademik Cherskiy stops near the construction site of the Nord Stream 2 gas pipeline in the Baltic Sea.

-$1 = 0.8424 euros Reporting by Tommy Lund and Bartosz Dabrowski in Gdansk, editing by Vera Eckert, Edward Taylor and Mark Potter
+11: Nord Stream 2 says Fortuna vessel has resumed pipe-laying work and would lay a 2.6 km section of the pipeline in the German Exclusive Economic Zone.
+(Reporting by Tommy Lund and Bartosz Dabrowski in Gdansk, editing by Vera Eckert, Edward Taylor and Mark Potter)

 Our Standards: The Thomson Reuters Trust Principles.